jokie88/goosinal_mosaic/README.md

 ## To find your inscripiton in the picture:
 1. click on the file mapped_output.txt.
 2. Do a search to find your inscription id in the file.
 3. Look at the line number for your inscription id. thats the position of your goosinal in the mosaic. its numbered 1-100 for the first row, 101-200 for the second and so on.
+4. locate your goose in the goosinal_mosaic png (10px or 100px version)

 ## Steps to Reproduce the Mosaic: